RivaD2/personal/vanilla-to-react-features/README.md

      -  Additional thoughts: In my vanilla JS function, I called the Date constructor using `new Date()`, initializing a new Date object (to help calculate the time) and then passed that function to `setInterval` along with the milliseconds that I want the code to execute in (passed in 1000 for every second).
      -  Since I am building the clock in React, I can use the `useEffect` hook and make use of `setInterval()` or `setTimeout()` inside since I need the function to run every second.
 I may need to think about using a cleanup function here.
 I did this once in another tutorial for React and remember that we can do this when we need to prevent memory leaks/unwanted behavior.
 5. What does the component need to remember?
 What is stored in state?
 What props will the components take?
-   - Nothing will be stored in state for now, although I could store the time in state if I wanted to (or rather the date object from `new Date`).
-It is not necessary here.
+   - For the `Clock` component, I decided to store time in state with an initial value set to an empty object (there are other ways to approach this of course).
+I know I will need to update the state to be the seconds, minutes, and hours that are calculated.
    - For the `Hand` component I need to think about what props I need.
 I can choose which component calculates the time and degrees.
 Here are options:
    - Option 1: Clock calculates everything and passes degrees and time to hand.
 Hand then rotates itself.
    - Option 2: Clock calculates numeric values of time for each hand and passes them to the Hand.
 The Hand calculates degrees from that value and rotates itself.